nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

-The main changes of this release are improvements for playback on safari.
+The main changes of this release are improvements htmlFor playback on safari.
 The stream does not stops anymore in case of large gaps in buffer or unexpected pause calls.
 It is added a handling to keep low latency playback in case of multiple buffered ranges by a seek over buffer gaps (exclude iOS).

 - Added a handling to prevent playback stopping on unexpected pause calls.

 - Added a handling to seek over buffer gaps to keep low latency playback.
-This does not apply for iOS.
+This does not apply htmlFor iOS.

 ### **Changelog**

 ### Added

 - handle 'playback suspended' on iOS in case of lost focus / menu by pausing the player
-- added new pause reason, state & errorcode for 'playback suspended'
+- added new pause reason, state & errorcode htmlFor 'playback suspended'
 - tweak buffer times

 ### Fixed